outermedia/solr-fusion/src/main/doc/user-guide.md

 Because the value range and semantics of the fuzzy slop changed between Solr versions, SolrFusion can't automatically adapt the fuzzy values.
 In Solr 3.X a value range between 0 and 1 is used and in Solr4 only 0, 1 or 2 are allowed.

-SolrFusion's query builder simply print out only the "~" without any value.
+SolrFusion's query builder simply renders only the "~" without any value.

 ## Removed Fields In Filter Queries
 Depending on the application which uses SolrFusion and the involved Solr schemas it might happen that query expressions